-Forging Processes: Open Die Forging & Closed Die Forging
+Open Die Forging and Closed Die Forging Sourcing Services

-There are multiple options for metal deformation using the forging concept.
-The two most common processes are open and closed die forging.
+Open and closed die forging are two of the most common options for metal deformation.
 While similar in the basic idea of using pressure and temperature to modify material, the two types of forging are made distinct by their use of dies to form the metal.

 Open Die Forging